WintonCentre/python-fuzzy-plots/README.md

 # Uncertainty Plots with python and plotly.
 Fan charts and their variations explored by the Winton Centre for Risk and Evidence Communication.
 Similar to fan chart by Office for National Statistics.
+Take a look at [jupyter notebook examples](examples/unemployment_example.html) to see the usage.

 Solid fan chart example
 ![Fan plot](example_images/03-fan.png)